FROM A TO BETTER… OR NOT?

 SACRIFICE

 In general we wealthy western people have been taught to spend our entire life trying to “improve” ourselves.
 Most of us are constantly trying to get somewhere.
 We spend our life and our energy to become less tired, have less headaches, become less sad, become stronger, become more confident, become thinner.
-And we think: once I have arrived there where I want to arrive, then life begins.
-Then I can do whatever I want, then I can be who I really am.
+And we think, once we have arrived there where we want to arrive, then life begins.
+Then we can do whatever we want, then we can be who we really are.

 I know this from my own life.
-After becoming a mother more than 27 years ago I put on a little bit extra weight (….), okay, to be honest: a lot of extra weight.
-The years that followed I sacrificed my life for a large part to lose that weight and thought: once I have lost weight, I can do anything I want to do.
+After becoming a mother more than 30 years ago I put on a little bit extra weight….. okay, to be honest: a lot of extra weight.
+In the years that followed I sacrificed my life, in a large part, to trying to lose that weight and thought: “Once I have lost weight, I can do anything I want to do.”
 After 10 years it still had not happened.
 I still was obese.
 One day I thought: “F*ck it, enough is enough.
 I just start to do what I want to do anyway!
 No more trying to lose weight for me!”
-And that has been the best thought of my life.
-Really!
-The first thing I did was attending belly dance lessons…
+And that has been the best decision of my life.
+Really.
+The first thing I did was attending belly dance lessons

 OR YOU CAN JUST LIVE….